Notepads are in beta and may be deprecated.

 1. Dynamic Boilerplate Generation

-• Create templates for common code patterns
+• Create templates for code patterns

 • Store project-specific scaffolding rules

-• Maintain consistent code structure across your team
+• Maintain consistent code structure

 2. Architecture Documentation